revelcw/react-hooks-helper/README.md

 ## Examples

 ### useNot
-`useNot` is a toggle function for react apps
+`useNot` is a toggle function for react apps.
 ___
 Here is a simple App that toggles a value to produce either a **blue** or a **red** square.